chrissyhroberts/ODK_TRAINING/User_Guide.md

 #### Setting up your Android devices

 These steps must be performed on each Android device that will be used in your project.

+The following steps are designed to ensure the following.

+*	ODK Collect works as intended with access to GPS, photo and audio/video recording.
+*	Only the field workers can access the ODK questionnaire(s) and any data within it.
+*	Field workers cannot access any apps or setting to which they should not have access e.g. to adjust date settings or play games on the internet.

+*	Only research managers can access the full functions of the tablet.
+*	Data is protected by encryption.
+*	The tablet can be traced, locked and wiped remotely, should it be lost or stolen.
+*	Contact details of the research team are on the tablet, so it can be reunited with the owner if lost.

+1. Set a Screen Lock, with a password the field team have access to.
+a.
+Go to settings -> security -> Screen Lock.
+b.
+Make a note of the password selected.
+c.
+Ensure “Power button instantly locks” is also activated(settings -> security)

 * Visit the Android Play Store and install ```ODK Collect```
 * Open ODK Collect and press the "hamburger" (three dots) button to access ```General Settings```.